List of Fake Job Scam Examples

-- Credit Report Scam: Here's an email sent to a Craigslist applicant: Company would like to take this moment to thank you for your response to our Craigslist job posting, as well as inform you that, after reading through your resume, we are interested in discussing this job opportunity with you in person.
+- Credit report scam: Here's an email sent to a Craigslist applicant.
+The company would like to take this moment to thank you for your response to our Craigslist job posting, as well as inform you that, after reading through your resume, we are interested in discussing this job opportunity with you in person.
 To proceed to the next step of the hiring process, you will need to get your credit score checked.
-The applicant is directed to a website where they will input personal information including name, address, social security number, etc.
+The applicant is directed to a website where they will input personal information including name, address, Social Security number, etc.

 - Pay for Background Check Scam: With this scam, a job seeker is told a position has just opened up, and a phone interview or an instant message interview is conducted.
 The applicant is notified that they would be responsible for the cost of the background check.
 Then the applicant is told that they have to purchase pre-paid $75 Visa debit card and send it to the interviewer to pay for the background check.

-- Pay for Start-Up Kit Scams: Companies may offer to sell you a kit you can use to assemble products to sell.
+- Pay for startup kit scams: These are also called work at home assembly job scams.
+Companies may offer to sell you a kit you can use to assemble products to sell.
 You'll most likely end up paying for a kit, and you won't make any money.
-Here's more about work at home assembly job scams.

-- Direct Deposit Before Interview Scam: The applicant is offered the job via email and told that all employees are paid via Direct Deposit with the company's banking institution - no additional cost for you.
+- Direct deposit before interview scam: The applicant is offered the job via email and told that all employees are paid via Direct Deposit with the company's banking institution with no additional cost for you.
 The applicant is sent to a website to sign up and told: "After registering your Direct Deposit confirmation, please respond back to this email with your ideal interview date/time.
 Remember, you need your Direct Deposit account info before your interview, as we will be processing your payment information at that time."

-- How to Avoid Job Scams: As you can see, it can be hard to tell if a job is a scam or legitimate.
-Here's how to avoid scams, how to check out companies and jobs, and what scams to watch out for when you are job searching.
+As you can see, it can be hard to tell if a job is a scam or legitimate.
+Use these tips to learn how to avoid scams, how to check out companies and jobs, and what scams to watch out for when you are job searching.